Discover how to improve your medical school candidacy when you reapply!

 You are an outstanding applicant but submitted a late application.
 Though this problem is easy to “fix,” you should understand why it’s important to rectify it.
-Every year the American Medical College Application Service® (AMCAS®) starts accepting medical school applications on or around June 1st And submitting your primary application as close to this opening date as possible is essential.
+Every year the American Medical College Application Service® (AMCAS®) starts accepting medical school applications on or around June 1st.
+Submitting your primary application as close to this opening date as possible is essential.
 Why?
 AMCAS® must review and verify your application, which can take up to six weeks (or more if there is a problem), and medical schools will review your application only after you are “verified” and they have received all supplemental application materials, such as letters of reference, Medical College Admissions Test (MCAT®) scores, and secondary applications and essays.

 By submitting an early application you will be considered within a smaller pool of applicants early in the season.
 In contrast, applicants who wait until deadlines to submit their application materials are typically considered within a much larger pool of applicants.
 In addition, because early applicants have been invited for some of a school’s finite number of interviews, those who apply late are competing with a large number of applicants for fewer interview slots.